TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-02-05-rector-book-2024-release-with-brand-new-chapter.md

 ---
 id: 404
-title: "Rector Book 2024 Release with Brand&nbsp;new&nbsp;Chapter"
+title: "Rector Book 2024 Release with Brand new Chapter"
 perex: |
     I'm happy to introduce the latest update to our book - *Rector, the Power of Automated Refactoring*, along with Rector version 0.19.5 from this week.